 The Ph.D. in FSAN is a cross-disciplinary program offered by the Alfred Lerner College of Business and Economics and the College of Engineering at the University of Delaware, and was funded in part by a grant from JPMorgan Chase.
 The program is the first of its kind and will take a lead in shaping and defining the research area of FSAN.
 It will develop fundamental theories of FSAN, create new data-driven decision-making tools and technologies for financial services industry, and train researchers and professionals.

-The Global Enterprise Technology Minor enhances the education of undergraduate students in all majors across the University of Delaware in the use and deployment of computer systems used in global organizations.
+The Global Enterprise Technology minor and GET Immersion Internship enhance the education of undergraduate students in all majors across the University of Delaware in the use and deployment of computer systems used in global organizations.
 GET prepares students for successful careers in large-scale, technology-leveraged global operating environments.
 The GET curriculum focuses on five key areas: enterprise systems knowledge and skills; large-scale software development and project management; data management and modeling; problem-solving skills and virtual teamwork, collaboration and communication.
+Students do not need to be a GET minor to participate in the GET Immersion Internship.

 Our degree programs serve the needs of students who may wish to launch a startup, develop sustainable solutions to important social problems or foster innovation for an established company.
 Our students learn how to recognize opportunity, generate ideas, validate innovative business models, gain buy in from others, bring new technologies to market and launch new ventures.